harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    truffle init
    ```

-   Once the project is created and initialized successfully, you will have a basic react project structure + Truffle project structure which will include:
+   Once the project is created and initialized successfully, you will have a basic React project structure and Truffle project structure which will include:

    + `contracts` for our smart contracts
    + `migrations` for the deployment scripts
-   + `truffle.js` for all truffle related configurations
+   + `truffle.js` for all Truffle-related configurations

-2. **Create solidity contract**
+2. **Create the Solidity contract**

-   We will create our NFT smart contract by inheriting ERC721URIStorage from openzepplin so that our NFT contract will inherit standard ERC721 functions as well as storage based token URI management.
-So let's install `openzepplin` first via npm.
+   Next, let's create the smart contract.
+We will use the [ERC721URIStorage contract from the Openzepplin contracts library](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721URIStorage.sol) so that our NFT contract inherits standard ERC721 functions as well as storage based token URI management.

+   First, install `openzepplin` via npm:

    ```shell
    // run this command under harmony-nft folder npm install @openzeppelin/contracts
    ```

-   Then create a `HarmonyNFT.sol` file under`contracts` folder, and copy the smart contract code there.
+   Then create a `HarmonyNFT.sol` file under the `contracts` folder, and copy the ERC721URIStorage smart contract code into that file.

    ```solidity
    // SPDX-License-Identifier: UNLICENSED